HenryR88/pizza_time/README.md

 The game is programmed in Python using pygame package.
 I play it in spare time to stop eating junk food :)  The scoring system counts virtual calories consumed with each pizza slice.

-When I have free time, will work to improve game's features and more information about the game.

-Would be good to get ideas on how to diversify images for food and add new features to the game.
+Would be good to get ideas on how to diversify images for food and add interesting features to the game.

 I have set the main file pizz_time.py to open in full screen mode when run IDE or terminal, to exit press Q key on keyboard.